sclorg/httpd-container/examples/README.md

 # Examples of HTTPD container image usage
 =========================================
-This directory includes several examples of how to use the httpd container to serve static HTML content.
+This directory ONE includes several examples of how to use the httpd container to serve static HTML content.

 Building and deploying in OpenShift
 -------------------